 Teacher Creativity Fellowship Program

 One of the longest-standing programs of Lilly Endowment is the Teacher Creativity Fellowship Program which began as a program for Indiana's public school teachers.
-It has evolved over the last 26 years to expand eligibility to teachers in private and parochial schools and to principals and assistant principals.
-The commitment behind this competitive program is to help Indiana become an even more rewarding arena for seasoned teachers and other education professionals.
+It has evolved over the last 27 years to expand eligibility to teachers in private and parochial schools and to principals and assistant principals.
+The commitment behind this competitive program is to recognize and renew Indiana educators.

 The program director for this grant program is Barbara S. DeHart, 317/916-7345.

-To read about the 2013 participants in the Teacher Creativity Fellowship Program, click here.
+To read about the 2014 participants in the Teacher creativity Fellowship Program, click here.

 For more information about the 2015 program, click here.